-This was another standout quarter with the revenue up a splendid 63.4% year on year.
-On top of that, revenue increased $42.3 million quarter on quarter, a very strong improvement on the $34.8 million increase in Q2 2022, and a sign of acceleration of growth, which is very nice to see indeed.
+This was another standout quarter with the revenue up a splendid 62.6% year on year.
+On top of that, revenue increased $50.9 million quarter on quarter, a very strong improvement on the $42.3 million increase in Q3 2022, and a sign of re-acceleration of growth, which is very nice to see indeed.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-CrowdStrike's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 73.2% in Q3.
+CrowdStrike's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 73.8% in Q4.

 We were impressed by the exceptional revenue growth CrowdStrike delivered this quarter.
-And we were also excited to see that it outperformed Wall St’s revenue expectations.
+And we were also glad that the revenue guidance for the rest of the year exceeded expectations.
+On the other hand, it was a little less exciting that the revenue guidance for next year indicated the growth will be slowing down.
 Overall, we think this was a strong quarter, that should leave shareholders feeling very positive.
-The company is up 2.72% on the results and currently trades at $207 per share.
+The company is up 12.6% on the results and currently trades at $191.54 per share.

 Is Now The Time?